Top quark mass dependence of the Higgs-gluon form factor at three loops: Acknowledgements

 \section{Acknowledgements}

 RG is supported by the ``Berliner Chancengleichheitsprogramm''.
 This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 --- TRR 257 ``Particle Physics Phenomenology after the Higgs Discovery'' and has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No. 764850, SAGEX.
+We thank Robert Harlander, Mario Prausa and Johann Usovitsch for pointing out a missing factor $1/2$ in Eq.~(\ref{eq::amp}) in the first version of the manuscript.